ThePay/api-client/doc/change-payment-method-of-payment.md

 # Change payment method of payment

-After [method selection](method-selection.md), you can change the payment method of a payment that is still awaiting completion.
+After [method selection](method-selection.md), you can change the payment method of a pending payment.

 ```php
 /** @var \ThePay\ApiClient\TheClient $thePayClient */